Royal Conservatory of The Hague

 The Royal Conservatoire (Koninklijk Conservatorium, KC) is a conservatoire in The Hague, providing higher education in music and dance.
 The conservatoire was founded by King William I in 1826, making it the oldest conservatoire in the Netherlands.
-Since September 2021, the KC is housed in the Amare building in the centre of the Hague, together with the Residentie Orkest and the Nederlands Dans Theater (NDT).
+Since September 2021, the KC has been housed in the Amare building in the centre of the Hague, together with the Residentie Orkest and Nederlands Dans Theater (NDT).

+In 1990 the Royal Conservatoire The Hague merged with the Royal Academy of Art The Hague, into the 'School of Visual Arts, Music and Dance'.
+In 2010 the Dutch government elevated the joint institution to University of the Arts The Hague.
+The two do also still go by their original names as well, to underline their individual identities.

 Education

-The Bachelor Music course offers a range of study options.
+The Bachelor of Music course offers a range of study options.
 The starting point is an individual curriculum in the fields of Classical Music, Early Music, Singing/Vocal, Jazz, Composition, Sonology, Art of Sound and Music Education.

-The Master Music course at the Royal Conservatoire covers a spectrum from performing musicians (Classical, Early and Jazz), creative and researching musicians (Composition, Sonology, ArtScience).
-Unique about this Conservatoire is its dance department in which a Bachelor of Dance can be obtained.
+The Master of Music course at the Royal Conservatoire covers a spectrum from performing musicians (Classical Music, Early Music and Jazz), creative and researching musicians (Composition, Sonology, ArtScience).
 The three Master programmes at the Royal Conservatoire are Master of Music, Master of Sonology and Master of Opera.
 The Master in Opera is offered by the Dutch National Opera Academy, in association with the Conservatory of Amsterdam.

-In 1990 the Royal Conservatoire The Hague merged with the Royal Academy of Art The Hague, into the 'School of Visual Arts, Music and Dance'.
-In 2010 the Dutch government elevated the joint institution to University of the Arts The Hague.
-The two do also still go by their original names as well, to underline their individual identities.
+In this Conservatoire is its dance department in which a Bachelor of Dance can be obtained.